Failure to Launch Therapy in Palo Alto

 Failure to Launch might look like:

-• A young adult who avoids school, work, or career planning
+• A young adult avoiding school, work, or any kind of career planning

 • Ongoing dependence on parents for daily responsibilities or decisions